justinhuynh/space-tacos/README.md

   $(this).append("<img src=\"/img/tacopony_logo.jpg\"/>");
 });
 ```

+In addition to mouse events, jQuery also supports keyboard events.
+As you can probably imagine, this can make form validation without a page reload super smooth.

 ## PRO TIP ALERT: A word about raw DOM elements versus jQuery objects
 From the jQuery FAQ: